jeffreypicard/dwm_status/README.md

 from.
 To correct this, pause the song for a second and then play it again.
 This will give dwm_status time to find the spotify window and then poll it for changes.

+The memory percent usage seems to be off when compared to utilities such as htop.
+I suspect this is due to not taking into account buffers and cache which are reported in /proc/meminfo.
+At any rate I'm overestimating memory usage which is clearly better than underestimating it.